lpolovets/lpolovets.github.io/metadata/index.md

 [Investing Style](https://humbaventures.com/metadata#investing-pace-and-style) &#124; [Team](https://humbaventures.com/metadata#investor-bios) &#124; [Focus Areas](https://humbaventures.com/metadata#focus-areas) &#124; [Process](https://humbaventures.com/metadata#process) &#124; [What We Look For](https://humbaventures.com/metadata#what-we-look-for-in-potential-investments) &#124; [Ethics](https://humbaventures.com/metadata#ethics)

 ### INVESTING PACE AND STYLE
-We make about ten $250k-$1m investments each year.
-We participate in pre-seed and seed rounds, and can lead or co-lead smaller pre-seed rounds.
+We make about fifteen $500k-$1m investments each year.
+We participate in pre-seed and seed rounds, and can lead or co-lead smaller rounds.

 When partnering with founders, we strive to be highly engaged but not meddlesome.